ErikOSorensen/mmzame/README.md

 The master file this replication package will:

 1. Install the required versions of the necessary `R` packages from CRAN.
-2. Downloads the necessary datafile from Harvard Dataverse.
+2. Downloads the necessary datafiles from Harvard Dataverse.
 3. Create all the displays in the paper as separate files (documented below).
 4. Create markdown documents for numbers referenced in the paper but not explicitly part of produced tables.

-On a powerful desktop computer, the replicator should expect the code to run for about 6 hours.
+On a powerful desktop computer, the replicator should expect the code to run for about 12 hours.

 ## Data Availability